Updated November 16, 2018

 Sometimes the biggest motivation to DIY your shower is getting rid of pain of doing something we hate (and don’t want to allocate our limited time to do).
 If cleaning grout joints is almost as much fun for you as a root canal and you’re the only ‘lucky contestant’ who has the ‘pleasure’ of doing it (sarcasm intended), no one else will be ‘inspired’ to dump the scrub brush for a grout free shower system.

 So, take advantage of motivation idea #2 and do the following.

 - Dress your spouse up in one of these fun white suits, bright gloves and give them your ‘favorite’ scrub brush and crazy cleaning concoction (which might include Borox, Clorox, baking soda, vinegar etc.).

 - Send him or her into your old moldy tile shower.
 Their mission which they have no choice but to accept – clean the grout joints (note – before doing this make sure the life insurance payments are up to date).

-- If they come out alive, show them links to decorative DIY shower wall panels which will eliminate this hassle once and for all.
+- If they come out alive, show them links to decorative DIY shower wall panels or simple to install tongue and groove laminated wall panels which will eliminate this hassle once and for all.